PCB DESIGN IMPORT WIZARD

 - Ultimately, a thorough Visual check of the Schematic and PCB

-The Electronic Design Automation (EDA) software industry has led to a myriad of new Printed Circuit Board PCB design software packages, which often function very differently from one another.
-And the more PCB Design tools there are available, the more likely it becomes that a designer will have to convert a project from one tool to another, for a variety of different reasons.
+The Electronic Design Automation (EDA) software industry has led to a myriad of new Printed Circuit Board design software packages, which often function very differently from one another.
+The more PCB Design tools there are available, the more likely it becomes that a designer will have to convert a schematic capture from one tool to another, for a variety of different reasons.
+Many PCB designers may start a project on a free Printed Circuit Board design program like Kicad PCB or Designspark PCB only to find they require more advanced tools.
 The Altium PCB Design Import Wizard provides a quick and easy way to import designs from other tools into Altium Designer, making the two compatible and eliminating errors and discrepancies.
-By verifying the imported version consistency with the original project, you can guarantee the highest level of accuracy, saving time and money.
+By verifying the imported version consistency with the original project, the Altium Designer PCB design import wizard offers the highest level of accuracy, saving time and money.